iahuang/Cyan/README.md

 # Cyan
-## The dynamically-typed, compiled programming language
+**A dynamically-typed, compiled programming language, designed for speed and usability**

 > upload your code to Github ffs